-For travels specify the number of trains tickets, planes tickets and the price for each, etc.
+For travels specify the number of train tickets, plane tickets and the price for each, etc.

-Through a number of self-explanatory headings, the Coordinator is required to fill in the ID form, Partnership and Forecast Budget Calculation (the green worksheets) in the application phase and the Detailed Budget Execution and Cost Claim (the blue worksheets) in the final reporting phase.
+Through a number of self-explanatory headings, the Coordinator is required to fill in the ID form, Partnership and Forecast Budget Calculation (the green worksheets) in the application phase.
 Where necessary, the fields are write-protected.
 As a general rule, only the fields having a white background are to be filled in.